xumj2021/xumj2021.github.io/content/post/Utilize Google Search.md

     padding: 2px;">Figure 3: Analyze Search Results</div>
 </center>

-For example, I assume that the first non-advertisement search result is the most relevant one, so I just pick it out and write it into my sheet, whose name is defined by the parameter `savefile'.
+For example, I assume that the first non-advertisement search result is the most relevant one, so I just pick it out and write it into my sheet, whose name is defined by the parameter `savefile`.

 The `identifier` here is to make sure you can easily attach the search results with the existed information.
 Here I use [`itemid`,`item`], which could uniquely identify each observation in my before-search sheet.